Finavon Castle Water Salmon and Sea Trout Fishing on the River South Esk in Scotland

 Boat Pool

 Upper Boat pool is a holding pool in two sections.
 The top part is mostly deep holding water, and a great place for a spring salmon and where big shoals of sea trout lie up in the low water of June, July and August.
 A summer or autumn spate can give this pool a huge head of fish resulting in catches unsurpassed elsewhere in the middle river.
 We had 19 salmon and grilse here in one August day in 2008.
-In these conditions, the upper part of Boat pool is similar to Willows in that you will often be catching fish under your own toes in, but as the current peters out, you can expect an offer anywhere across the pool, as well as under your feet!
+In these conditions, the upper part of Boat pool is similar to Willows in that you will often be catching fish under your own toes, but as the current peters out, you can expect an offer anywhere across the pool, as well as under your feet!